hatlestad/my-retail-api/README.md

    * vim paths
    * add `/usr/local/bin` to the file

+3. Add the `.env` file (see repo owner)

+4. Add the `firebase-key.json` file (see repo owner)

-3. Run `npm install` to install dependencies
+5. Run `npm install` to install dependencies

-4. Run `npm start` to start the node server
+6. Run `npm start` to start the node server

-5. Access the endpoint locally at this address: http://localhost:3232/products/:id
+7. Access the endpoint locally at this address: http://localhost:3232/products/:id

 ### Tests ###